 - a.
-Advise the Member that the behaviour or activity appears to contravene this Code of Conduct; - Encourage the Member to acknowledge and agree to stop the prohibited behaviour or activity and to avoid future occurrences of the prohibited behaviour or activity; - c.
+Advise the Member that the behaviour or activity appears to contravene this Code of Conduct: - Encourage the Member to acknowledge and agree to stop the prohibited behaviour or activity and to avoid future occurrences of the prohibited behaviour or activity; - c.
 Document the incidents including dates, times, locations, other persons present, and any other relevant information; - d.
 Request the Mayor to assist in informal discussion of the alleged complaint with the Member in an attempt to resolve the issue.
 In the event that the Mayor is the subject of, or is implicated in a complaint, request the assistance of the Deputy Mayor; - e.
 If applicable, confirm to the Member satisfaction with the response of the Member or, if applicable, advise the Member of dissatisfaction with the response; and - f.
-Consider the need to pursue the matter in accordance with the Formal Complaint procedure outlined in section 70, or in accordance with any other applicable judicial or quasi-judicial process or complaint procedure.
+Consider the need to pursue the matter in accordance with the Formal Complaint procedure outlined in section 70 or in Schedule A when that Schedule is in force, or in accordance with any other applicable judicial or quasi-judicial process or complaint procedure.
+(BL 46/2017, BL 39/2020)

 Individuals are encouraged to pursue this informal complaint procedure as the first means of remedying behaviour or activity that they believe violates this Code of Conduct.
-However, an individual is not required to complete this informal complaint procedure prior to pursuing the Formal Complaint procedure outlined in section 70.
+However, an individual is not required to complete this informal complaint procedure prior to pursuing the Formal Complaint procedure outlined in section 70 or in Schedule A when that Schedule is in force.
+(BL 46/2017, BL 39/2020)